14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 122 Queen Street, Northcote

-Lean back in their comfy seats and take in cinematic art outside of the mainstream blockbusters, with regular special film events and festivals, including the annual Cinema Italiano Festival and Met Opera.
+Lean back in their comfy seats and take in cinematic art outside mainstream blockbusters, with regular special film events and festivals, including the annual Cinema Italiano Festival and Met Opera.
 A warm, devoted environment of architectural design and arthouse delights.
 The excellent restaurant Engine Room is also conveniently located next door.

 What we loved most: The community feel and unique inner harbour location.